aces/Loris-MRI/docs/python/Database_abstraction.md

 The changes made in a database session are not sent to the database until `db.flush()` or `db.commit()` is called.
 Be mindful of this behavior when reading database-populated fields such as auto-incremented numbers or before exiting a script.

-Finally, a database session is **transactional**, that is, the changes made in a session are not visible by other sessions and do not persist in the database unless they are commited.
+Finally, a database session is **transactional**, that is, the changes made in a session are not visible by other sessions and do not persist in the database unless they are committed.
 Use `db.commit()` to commit the current changes or `db.rollback()` to discard them and go back to the latest database commit.
 There may be several database sessions living simultaneously to handle independent transactions.

 [^2]: Code that interacts with advanced SQLAlchemy APIs should not use these renamings but instead stick to the SQLAlchemy naming convention.